 Home > Budapest Travel Blog > History of Budapest's Bath Culture

-Budapest is a city of history, and with great history comes great culture, worthy of proper sightseeing.
+and with great history comes great culture, worthy of proper sightseeing.
 The castle of Buda, looking down to the whole city, the Heroes’ Square, standing solid as proof for the struggles and victories of the Hungarian people, the unique building of Parliament, the heart of the country itself!
 Loads of stuff to see!

 Sometimes the hands of humanity is not enough, but with a kiss from mother nature, true miracles can come to existence.
 This “Fifth Element” which makes Budapest special is thermal water - the secret treasure of the city, hidden deep beneath the ground.